eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

   nmethod total size        :     2680 bytes
 ```

-In the logs we can find a few interesting things:
+In the logs, we can find a few interesting things:
 - There are 2 compilations of `Test::test`:
   - One `On stack replacement`, see `4603   85 %  b        Test::test @ 2 (23 bytes)` (more about OSR that later).
   - One `Standard compilation`, see `15492   86    b        Test::test (23 bytes)`
-  - Note that our 1000x repetitions apply to both compilations, but that is not explicitly mentioned in the logs.
+  - Note that our 1000 repetitions apply to both compilations, but that is not explicitly mentioned in the logs.
-- We see that the `C2 Compile Time` is broken down into multiple parts, and those are broken down recursively.
+- We see that the `C2 Compile Time` is broken down into multiple phases, and those are broken down recursively.
   - `Parse`: parsing of bytecode to C2 IR graph, including GVN.
-  - `Optimize`: we will look at more details below.
+  - `Optimize`: we will look at that in more details below.
-  - `Matcher`: Map Ideal to Machine (mach) nodes.
+  - `Matcher`: Map the machine *in*dependent IR (which we simply called C2 IR before) to a different machine dependant IR, which we call the Mach graph (we may revisit the Mach graph, its Mach nodes, and everything that follows afterwards as part of the `Compile::Code_Gen` phases in a future blog post).
   - `Scheduler`: `PhaseCFG`, create a CFG graph of blocks.
   - `Regalloc`: `PhaseChaitin`, register allocation.
   - `Block Ordering`: `PhaseBlockLayout` / `PhaseCFG`, remove empty blocks and order the blocks.
   - `Peephole`: peephole (local) optimizations on register allocated basic blocks - only works on mach nodes.
-  - `Code Emission`: Convert IR nodes to instruction bits in a code buffer.
+  - `Code Emission`: Convert the Mach nodes to machine/assembly instructions and store them in a dedicated code buffer.
 - Most time is spent on `C2 Compile Time` -> `Optimize` -> `IdealLoop`, i.e. loop optimizations.
-This is not surprising given that our example `Test::test` consists only of a loop.
+This is not surprising given that our example `Test::test` consists only of a single loop.

 **Overview for Compile::Optimize**

 Let us now turn our attention to the C2 optimization part, i.e. `Compile::Optimize` in
 [compile.cpp](https://github.com/openjdk/jdk/blob/cede30416f9730b0ca106e97b3ed9a25a09d3386/src/hotspot/share/opto/compile.cpp#L2219-L2505).
-I will walk through `Compile::Optimize`, the order is slightly different to that in `CITime`, unfortunately.
+I will walk through the different phases in `Compile::Optimize`.
+Unfortunately, the order is slightly different to that shown in the output of `CITime` - so bear with me :-)

-First, we might notice the `TracePhase` all throughout `Compile::Optimize`, which correspond to the measurements in `CITime`.
+The very first line in `Compile::Optimize` creates a `TracePhase` object.
+This class is responsible to log all measurements shown with CITime.
+Every time we create a new object of `TracePhase`, we log the current time for the provided phase in the parameter (e.g. `_t_optimizer`, `_t_parser` etc.).
+We can easily grep for them to map the `CITime` output back to the code locations:
 You can easily `grep` for them:
 ```
 grep _t_optimizer src/hotspot/share/ -r